Aleppo Easter dating method: Calculations

-The proposal will have the effect of slightly widening the range of dates on which Easter could be celebrated.
+The proposal has the effect of slightly widening the range of dates on which Easter could be celebrated.
 While the current extremes are 22 March and 25 April, the range would widen by one date on each side.
 These new dates, however, would be extremely uncommon: commencing calculations from 1997, the first occurrence of Easter on 26 April would be in 2201 (a year in which under the Gregorian method Easter falls on 19 April), while the first occurrence of Easter on 21 March would not be until the year 2877 (a year in which under the Gregorian method Easter falls on 25 April).

 The Aleppo method would make it possible for Candlemas and Shrove Tuesday to coincide, as Ash Wednesday would fall on 3 February if Easter fell on 21 March in a common year; and also for Lætare Sunday to occur in the month of February, which is not currently possible, as an Easter of 21 March would position Laetare Sunday on 28 February (or on 29 February if the 21 March Easter is occurring in a leap year).
-A 21 March date would also make a January date for Shrove Sunday and 26 April a March date for Sexagesima Sunday.
+A 21 March Easter in a common year would also make a January date for Shrove Sunday; and a 26 April Easter in any year would make a March date for Sexagesima Sunday.